 - What role would you like to play in school improvement?
 See the answer above.
 Pick something that you’re passionate about, and let that passion shine through.

-- What experience have you had with special needs students?
+- What experience have you had with students who have special needs?
 In the classroom?
 Other jobs?
 Summer camp?
 Siblings?
 Which disabilities?
 Are you familiar with the RtI process?

-- How comfortable would you be with special needs students in a general needs setting?
-Emphasize that you are prepared to handle special needs students with the right support systems in place.
-(Some principals ask this question knowing they’re going to dump half a dozen unlabeled but clearly emotional disturbed and learning-disabled children in your classroom, and want to hear you say essentially, No problem, I can handle any kid with no support from you at all!
-I enjoy when kids throw desks at me and set fire to the trashcans! ) Tread carefully.
-You want to sound capable and confident but also aware of the fact that creating interventions and accommodations for special needs kids is a team effort and a school-wide responsibility.
+- How comfortable would you be with students who have special needs in a general ed setting?
+Emphasize that you are prepared to handle special needs with the right support systems in place.
+(Some principals want to hear you say essentially, No problem, I can handle any kid with no support from you at all!)
+Tread carefully.
+You want to sound capable and confident but also aware of the fact that creating interventions and accommodations for kids with special needs is a team effort and a school-wide responsibility.

 - What would you do to help a child with ADHD in your classroom?
 Sit them in the front of the room?
 Have them repeat directions to you?
 Give them jobs so they can move around?
 Try to keep instruction fast-paced and varied?
 Use hands-on activities as often as possible?
 Pair them up with a buddy?
 Prepare your response to other specific disabilities the principal might mention–ADHD was a buzz word a few years ago, but now principals are just as likely to ask about Asperger’s, autism, oppositional-defiance disorder, etc.